 I am also interested in using geospatial analysis and machine learning techniques to answer broad-scale ecological questions.
 Ecology is an ideal field for machine learning because ecological processes vary over time and space (often non-linearly), are scale-dependent and are usually determined by interactions between many correlated variables.
 Machine learning algorithms give us the flexibility to learn these complex model structures from our data while making relatively few assumptions.

-My hobbies include hiking, running, cycling, gardening, disc golf and adventures with my awesome dog Mumpo and my fiance Erin.
+My hobbies include hiking, running, cycling, gardening, disc golf and adventures with my awesome dog Mumpo and my wife Erin.

 Areas of expertise

 - Forest nitrogen cycling and the ecology of N-fixing plants